singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 15  thread2.start()
 ```

 Static methods synchronize on the class lock.
-The two threads above could not simultaneously execute synchronized static methods on thesame class, even if one is calling foo and the other is calling bar.
+The two threads above could not simultaneously execute synchronized static methods on the same class, even if one is calling foo and the other is calling bar.

 ```java
 1   public class MyClass extends Thread   {